planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 RGB images can be converted into paletted images using the GDAL ``rgb2pct`` tool.

 .. note:: GDAL is part of FWTools, and if you are running Windows, installing FWTools is the recommended way of using GDAL.
-We will be using other GDAL tools for most of the examples in this tutorial.
+We will be using other GDAL tools for most of the examples in this workshop.

 For a simple conversion, just provide the input filename and the required output filename as parameters.
 To transform our ``image3.tif`` image into a paletted image named ``image3p.tif`` we would the following.